Median scoring rules now supported! *

 - FORCE: In multi-division leagues, this tiebreaker will be appended so that for each scenario calculated, if two or more teams would tie for a division spot where the winner of tiebreaker cannot yet be determined (usually because of points as a tiebreaker), the program will “split” the scenario to calculate what happens when each of those teams were to win the division.

-- RANDOM: If no tiebreakers are input, the App will choose winners as needed for each scenario in which multiple teams are tied for a spot.
+- RANDOM: If no tiebreakers are input and there are many remaining games the App will randomly choose winners as needed for each scenario in which multiple teams are tied for a spot.
+If there are not too many remaining games the App will show odds in which teams may end up tied for a spot.

 Since points (and all-play) based tiebreakers are impossible to completely project who the winners would be in a tie situation before the season ends, they will be the last tiebreaker considered in calculations regardless of whether the league’s set-up has other tiebreakers following.